 There’s also a The Boys spin-off in the works, as reported by The Hollywood Reporter, about a college of young superheroes run by Vought International.
 So, perhaps this season might point itself to gearing up that for launch.
 Although, at this point, it’s all speculation.

-Where is The Boys season 3 trailer?
+Boys Season 3 trailer: Where is The Boys season 3 trailer?

-The five-minute clip teases what may end up becoming some season 3 plot points including Homelander’s continued depression, supes being kicked out of the military, and Hughie going to work for the Bureau of Superhuman Affairs.
+The first clip teases what may end up becoming some season 3 plot points including Homelander’s continued depression, supes being kicked out of the military, and Hughie going to work for the Bureau of Superhuman Affairs.

-According to The Hollywood Reporter, there is a Boys spin-off in the works.
+According to The Hollywood Reporter, there is indeed a spin-off in the works.
 Written by The Boys executive producer Craig Rosenberg, the currently untitled spin-off will be set in America’s only university for young superheroes and has been described as “part college show and part Hunger Games.”

 Showrunner Eric Kripke recently said that The Boys season three will reference the upcoming spin-off.